dell/csm-docs/content/v3/replication/deployment/powermax.md

 * If an SRDF group is already in use by a CSI driver, don't use it for provisioning replicated volumes outside CSI provisioning workflows.

 There are some important limitations that apply to how CSI PowerMax driver uses SRDF groups -
-* One replicated storage group __always__ contains volumes provisioned from a single namespace
+* One replicated storage group using Async/Sync __always__ contains volumes provisioned from a single namespace.
-* While using SRDF mode Async/Metro, a single SRDF group can be used to provision volumes within a single namespace.
+* While using SRDF mode Async, a single SRDF group can be used to provision volumes within a single namespace.
 You can still create multiple storage classes using the same SRDF group for different Service Levels.
   But all these storage classes will be restricted to provisioning volumes within a single namespace.
-* When using SRDF mode Sync, a single SRDF group can be used to provision volumes from multiple namespaces.
+* When using SRDF mode Sync/Metro, a single SRDF group can be used to provision volumes from multiple namespaces.

+#### Automatic creation of SRDF Groups
+CSI Driver for PowerMax supports automatic creation of SRDF Groups starting **v2.4.0** with help of **10.0** REST endpoints.
+To use this feature:
+* Remove _replication.storage.dell.com/RemoteRDFGroup_ and _replication.storage.dell.com/RDFGroup_ params from the storage classes before creating first replicated volume.
+* Driver will check next available RDF pair and use them to create volumes.
+* This enables customers to use same storage class across namespace to create volume.

+Limitation of Auto SRDFG:
+* For Async mode, this feature is supported for namespaces with at most 7 characters.
+* RDF label used to map namespace with the RDF group has limit of 10 char.
+3 char is used for cluster prefix to make RDFG unique across clusters.
+* For namespace with more than 7 char, use manual entry of RDF groups in storage class.
 #### In Kubernetes
 Ensure you installed CRDs and replication controller in your clusters.